When you think of Canada, you probably think of a few main things (at least I do) - Tim Hortons, Hockey, Beavers, Justin Bieber, and Maple Syrup!

 You’ll also have the chance to try maple taffy “on the snow” (another first for me, I never had taffy before!) where they essentially drop liquid maple onto cold snow and it hardens and turns into taffy, which you have to eat quickly before it melts!
 (It’s delicious!)

-You should definitely make your visit to Dumfries Maple part of a larger New Brunswick style road trip, as there is truly so much to see in this beautiful province, including Fundy National Park, beautiful Fredericton, Hopewell Rocks, Grand Falls, and the world’s largest Axe (yes, you read that right!)
+There's so much to see in this beautiful province including Fundy National Park, beautiful Fredericton, Hopewell Rocks, Grand Falls, and the world’s largest Axe (yes, you read that right!)

 I’m off to have some maple syrup!